alphagov/Test-Projects/Notify-Tech-Docs/source/documentation/python.md

 ### Method

-To return all received text messages, add the following method code to your application:
+To return all received text messages, add the following method to your application code:

 ```python
 response = get_received_texts_iterator()
 ```

-Run your application to send a request to API Notification client.
+Run your application to send a request to the API Notification client.

 [Back to top](/#gov-uk-notify-technical-documentation-python)